silnrsi/font-scheherazade/documentation/source/productsite/features.md

 <span class='affects'>Affects: U+062F, U+0630, U+0688..U+068F, U+0690, U+06EE, U+0759, U+075A, U+08AE, U+0645, U+0765, U+0766, U+08A7, U+06BE, U+0626, U+06F4, U+06F5, U+06F6, U+06F7, U+0650, U+064F, U+064C, U+0657</span>

 Unfortunately, the UI needed to access the language-specific behavior is not yet present in many applications.
-LibreOffice and Microsoft Word 2016 support language-specific behavior for Kashmiri, Kurdish, Sindhi and Urdu.
+LibreOffice and Microsoft Word 2016 support language-specific behavior for Kashmiri, Kurdish, Malay, Sindhi, and Urdu.
 Microsoft Word 2019, but not LibreOffice, supports language-specific behavior for Kyrgyz.
 Neither application provides support for the Rohingya or Wolof languages.
 Some Harfbuzz-based apps, e.g., XeTeX, can access language-specific behavior.
 In the past, it was not always possible to override language-specific behavior in cases where the language-specific variants were undesirable but, as of version 4.300, the font now supports this possibility.

 #### Kashmiri, Kurdish (Northern), Rohingya, Sindhi, Urdu